Chapter 18 R Packages

 Dr. Sonderegger’s Video Companion: Video Lecture.

-Even if the project is small, organizing my work into a package structure provides a benefit.
-First, it forces me to keep my data wrangling code organized and encourages documenting any functions I create.
-Second, by separating the data wrangling step code from the analysis, I think more deeply about verification and initial exploration to understand how best to store the data.
-Finally, because all my subsequent analysis will depend on the same tidy data set, I make few mistakes where I cleaned the data correctly in one analysis, but forgot a step in another analysis.
+Even if the project is small, organizing work into a package structure provides a benefit.
+First, it forces us to keep data wrangling code organized and encourages documenting any functions created.
+Second, by separating the data wrangling code from the analysis, we are forced to think more deeply about data verification and exploratory data analysis, leading to a better understanding of how best to store the data.
+Finally, because all subsequent analysis will depend on the same tidy data, we make fewer mistakes in our application of cleaned data.
+This practice ensures that all analysis done in the project are properly rooted to a stored and documented tidy data set.
+Changing the data in our R package should subsequently feed forward to all other analysis steps, and the package holds within it properly documented changes to the data.

 18.1.1 Useful packages and books